 Be sure that the length of your rate lock period is long enough to process and close your mortgage

 Generally speaking, the longer the rate lock period, the higher the mortgage rate, although that is not always the case.
 Although it may come at a cost to the borrower in terms of a higher rate, the insurance you receive by locking your mortgage, as compared to a potential greater increase in interest rate due to market conditions, can save you thousands of dollars over your loan.
 Be sure to discuss the interest rate environment as well as the pros and cons of locking your mortgage with your lender at the beginning of the process.
+Keep in mind that you cannot lock your mortgage until your loan application has been accepted by the lender so you need to complete this step first.

 Although locking your mortgage is intended to protect you if interest rates increase before your loan closes, what happens if rates decrease during the rate lock period?
 Many lenders offer borrowers the option to "float down" their locked rate to the lower market interest rate if rates go down during the lock period.
 "Floating down" enables borrowers to lock-in the lower rate before their mortgage closes.
 For example, if you locked your interest rate at 4.250% when you applied for your mortgage and rates drop to 4.000% during the rate lock period, you can request to "float down" your rate to 4.000%.